sagemathinc/cocalc_tutorial/getting_started/getting_started.md

 You don't need to worry about getting accounts for your students ahead of time.

 Once you've created your course in SageMathCloud, you just a add list of student email addresses to it.
-All student's immediately get sent a course invite, and when they create an account with that address, they are good to go.
+All students immediately get sent a course invite, and when they create an account with that address, they are good to go.